 Medellín Facebook groups are popular with foreigners visiting and living in Medellín.
-We provide a comprehensive guide to 20 Medellín and Colombia Facebook groups.
+We provide a comprehensive guide to 16 Medellín and Colombia Facebook groups, updated for 2021.

 When I first started traveling to Colombia over 10 years ago and living in Medellín over eight years ago there were no Medellín Facebook groups or other Facebook groups about Colombia available to help me.
 So, I had no way to benefit from the experiences of other expats.

 Now there are many Medellín Facebook groups and many other Colombia Facebook groups available that are popular with expats visiting or living in Medellín and other cities in Colombia.

 These groups are very popular as they permit posting questions and information that can help other foreigners.
 In addition, these groups are very good places to find out about local events.

 Several Medellin Guru readers asked about Facebook groups.
 So, we now provide a guide to Medellín Facebook groups plus Facebook groups that cover several other cities in Colombia.

 In this article we look at a total of 20 Facebook groups listed in the following table.
 Medellín Facebook groups are very popular and over half of the Facebook groups we look at cover Medellín.

 In some of the Medellín and Colombia Facebook groups, particularly the larger ones, you can find some trolls and people being rude and bitter with some personal attacks.
 We have a separate article that looks at this troll issue in Colombia.